Assemblyman clarifies role in talks about moving school over landfill concerns

 The confusion began when parents learned Murray had made calls to the New York State Department of Health and the New York State Education Department last year when he learned the South Country School District was considering the possibility of closing Frank P. Long.

-"I wanted to be proactive to see if that state could offer funds to lessen the impact on taxpayers," Murray said.
+"I wanted to be proactive to see if the state could offer funds to lessen the impact on taxpayers," Murray said.

 Murray said he made the South Country School District Board of Education aware he had received informal confirmation that the state would be able to offset taxpayer costs to relocate the students and staff at Frank P. Long to a school in Sachem that had been closed for budgetary reasons should the BOE choose to do so.